Texans–Titans rivalry

 The Texans–Titans rivalry is a National Football League (NFL) rivalry between the Houston Texans and Tennessee Titans.

-The Texans–Titans rivalry is an intense rivalry, pitting the Tennessee Titans (formerly the Houston Oilers) with Houston's present-day team, the Texans.
-The 2002 expansion and conference realignment by the NFL put a new team into Houston.
-With the expansion Texans in place, the NFL's realignment created the AFC South and put the two teams together as division rivals.
-During the 2000s, the Titans dominated the rivalry before the Texans would gain the upperhand in the 2010s.
+The Titans franchise began as the Houston Oilers before relocating to Tennessee in the 1997 season, leaving Houston without an NFL team.
+The team was renamed the Tennessee Titans in 1999.
+In 2002, the NFL awarded Houston an expansion team, the Houston Texans, and established the AFC South division as part of league realignment.
+Both the Texans and Titans were placed in the new division, resulting in two annual meetings between Houston’s new franchise and the successor to its former team.
+During the 2000s, the Titans held the early advantage in the series.
+In subsequent years, the Texans became more competitive, leading to a more balanced rivalry and a closely contested overall series record.

 The overall series is tied, 24–24.
 The two teams have not met in the playoffs.

 Background

 The Tennessee Titans were initially established as a Houston-based franchise known as the "Houston Oilers," debuting in the first season of the American Football League (AFL) in 1960.
 Despite achieving playoff success and featuring Hall of Fame players, the Oilers were unable to reach the Super Bowl.
 Bud Adams, the team's owner, expressed dissatisfaction with the Astrodome, considering it outdated, and sought a new stadium.
 In 1995, following unsuccessful negotiations, he opted to relocate the Oilers to Nashville, Tennessee, where they were rebranded as the Tennessee Titans.
 Houston was without an NFL team until the 2002 season when the league declared the return of football to the city with the establishment of the Houston Texans.
 Additionally, the NFL introduced realignments to its two conferences with each having North, South, East and West divisions.
 In the newly formed AFC South, the NFL placed the Houston Texans, Tennessee Titans, Jacksonville Jaguars, and Indianapolis Colts.
 Consequently, the Texans and Titans were scheduled to face each other twice annually: once in Houston and once in Nashville.